-California minimum wage laws authorize the Industrial Welfare Commission to establish a subminimum wage rate that may be paid learners.
+California minimum wage laws authorize the Industrial Welfare Commission to establish a subminimum wage rate that may be paid to learners.
 CA Labor Code 1192

 California minimum wage laws do not allow employers to pay student learners less than the standard minimum wage.
-Employers must pay student learners the standard minimum wage rate, unless otherwise exempt.
+Employers must pay student learners the standard minimum wage rate unless otherwise exempt.